What is a mechanical engineer?

 Are there specializations within mechanical engineering?

 Yes, many specializations exist within this profession, including but not limited to robotics, automotive and transport, heating and ventilation, and nanotechnology.
-These specialized areas can open up a range of job opportunities, allowing engineers to align their career with their personal interests or the needs of the marketplace.
+These specialized areas can open up a range of job opportunities, allowing engineers to align their careers with their personal interests or the needs of the marketplace.